 The Science Behind Cereal FACTS

 Cereal FACTS was developed by the Rudd Center for Food Policy & Obesity at Yale University, in consultation with a steering committee of experts in nutrition, marketing, and public health.
-The research results are based on the best available data on nutrition and food marketing, specifically, the Nutrient Profiling System developed by Rayner and colleagues at Oxford University and marketing information from the Nielsen Company and comScore Media.
-The methods are described in full detail in the Cereal FACTS Report and a Cereal FACTS Report Summary.
-Nutrition scoring methods and marketing scoring methods are also available.
+The research results are based on the best available data on nutrition and food marketing, specifically, the Nutrient Profiling Model developed by Rayner and colleagues at Oxford University and marketing information from Nielsen and comScore, Inc.

 The public health community must work with the food industry and media companies to achieve population health goals and protect society's most vulnerable citizens, our children.

-The Rudd Center completed another study on childrens' consumption of low- vs. high-sugar cereals.
-The study found that when low-sugar cereals are served, children eat the recommended serving size; the table sugar that children add to low-sugar cereals is not nearly as much as the industry adds to high-sugar cereals; and overall breakfast nutrition is better when eating low-sugar cereals due to lower sugar consumption and higher fruit and juice consumption.
+The Rudd Center completed another study on children’s consumption of low- vs. high-sugar cereals.
+The study found that when low-sugar cereals are served, children eat the recommended serving size; the table sugar that children add to low-sugar cereals is not nearly as much as the industry adds to high-sugar cereals; and overall breakfast nutrition is better when eating low-sugar cereals due to lower sugar consumption and higher fruit and 100% juice consumption.